-Revocation by Non-Authorized Requestors
+4.9.3.4 Procedure for Revocation by Non-Authorized Requestors

-Any Certificate Revocation requests from other, non-authorized requesters shall be submitted to IdenTrust not the CA. If IdenTrust determines that Revocation is appropriate, it will submit a Revocation request to the CA as specified below.
+Any Certificate Revocation requests from other, non-authorized requesters must be submitted to IdenTrust, not the CA. If IdenTrust determines that Revocation is appropriate, it will submit a Revocation request to the CA as specified below.